 - 7 Ancient Grains Rice Crackers

-Cross-Contamination: Simple Truth didn’t have any information regarding cross-contamination on their website, so we contacted them.
+Cross-Contact: Simple Truth didn’t have any information regarding gluten cross-contact on their website, so we contacted them.
 We will update this article as soon as we hear back from them.

 Where To Buy: Simple Truth crackers are sold only at Kroger brand stores.
 You can use this Kroger store locator to find our where you can by Simple Truth products near you.